oraclejedi/Python-RDM/README.md

 # Python-RDM
 Python script to add or remove RDMs from a VMware guest VM

+Note: This script uses the pyVmomi Python library.
-Note: This script uses the pypureclient Python library.
+Note: This script uses the pyVim Python library.

 Theory of Operation:
-This script is designed to use the "pod-clone" feature of a Pure Storage Flash Array to quickly clone a pod with an exported NFS file system.
+This script is designed to quickly add or remove RDMs from a VMware guest VM.

-The snapshot functionality of Purity's FA file delivers a read-only copy of the files in the file system.
-To provide a writeable copy, the file system needs to be put into a pod, and then cloned, and re-exported.
-The pod-clone functionalty is instant and consumes minimal space as the two exported file systems are fully deduplicated.
-This script automates the entire process.

-After the pod has been cloned and exported, the exported file systems may be mounted in the guest OS.

-#Usage:
+RDMs are one option to add storage to a VM.
+Whereas there are pros and cons to each choice, RDMs have the advantage of being hypervisor, OS and storage agnostic.
+They also allow the full funcitonality of the underlying stoage array to be exposed to the VM.

+# Usage:
 The script takes several arguments:

-- -v
+- -v FQDN for vCenter
 - -u username to log into vCenter
 - -p password to log into vCenter (of not specified the script will prompt for it)
 - -g the names of the VMs to which the RDMs will be added.  this can be a comma seperated list